zzhhfut/CCNet-AAAI2025/README.md

 # Dense Audio-Visual Event Localization under Cross-Modal Consistency and Multi-Temporal Granularity Collaboration
-This repository contains code for AAAI2025 paper "Dense Audio-Visual Event Localization under Cross-Modal Consistency and Multi-Temporal Granularity Collaboration".
-This paper introduce a novel CCNet, comprising two core modules: the Cross-Modal Consistency Collaboration (CMCC) and the Multi-Temporal Granularity Collaboration (MTGC), resulting in a new state-of-the-art performance in dense audio-visual event localization.
+This repository contains the official code for our AAAI-2025 paper "Dense Audio-Visual Event Localization under Cross-Modal Consistency and Multi-Temporal Granularity Collaboration".
 [arvix page](https://arxiv.org/abs/2412.12628)

 ## Requirements
-The implemetation is based on PyTorch.
-Follow [INSTALL.md](INSTALL.md) to install required dependencies.
+The implementation is based on PyTorch.
+Please follow [INSTALL.md](INSTALL.md) to install the required dependencies.

-## Data preparation
+## Data Preparation
 <!-- #### Download features and annotations -->
-- Download UnAV-100 from [this link](https://pan.baidu.com/s/1uBRdq6mXTfnRODMbZ0-QnA?pwd=zyfm) (pwd: zyfm).
-The audio and visual features are extracted from the audio and visual encoder of [ONE-PEACE](https://github.com/OFA-Sys/ONE-PEACE), respectively, where the visual encoder is finetuned on Kinetics-400.
+Please follow the repo. of [UnAV](https://github.com/ttgeng233/UnAV) to download the audiovisual features and annotations of UnAV-100 dataset.
+You may download it directly using [this link](https://pan.baidu.com/s/1uBRdq6mXTfnRODMbZ0-QnA?pwd=zyfm) (pwd: zyfm).
+Notably, our SOTA model utilizes the [ONE-PEACE](https://github.com/OFA-Sys/ONE-PEACE) to extract audiovisual features.

-After downloading, unpack files under `./data`.
-The folder structure should look like:
+After downloading the dataset, unpack the files under `./data`.
+The folder structure should look like this:
 ```
 This folder
 │   README.md